 Figure 5.
-Probabilities of at least one AO^{-3} event within a window of time t following p-SSWs (dashed, mean incl.
-95%-confidence-interval) are compared to climatology (solid), separately for ECMWF (orange) and UKMO (purple).
-In addition, the climatologies for ERA5 (green) and a random first-order auto-regressive model of the same 1-day-autocorrelation (yellow) are presented.
+Probabilities of at least one AO^{-3} event within a window of time t following p-SSWs (dashed, mean including 95 % confidence interval) are compared to climatology (solid), separately for ECMWF (orange) and UKMO (purple).
+In addition, the climatologies for ERA5 (green) and a random first-order auto-regressive model of the same 1 d autocorrelation (yellow) are presented.